Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Numerical experiments

 Moreover, note that even for the largest number of modes considered, $M=200$, where the singular values have decayed up to $\mathcal{O}(10^{-9})$, the number of degrees of freedom is notably reduced compared to those of the FOM, which is $3\times10^4$, considering both $x-$ and $y-$ velocity components as well as the pressure.
 The simulation has been run for \texttt{Case B} (ROM+\texttt{RedEigCD}) with the number of modes previously stated and the evolution of $\Delta t$ is compared with \texttt{Case A}.

 Figure \ref{fig:sl_redeigcd} (left) shows that the new self-adaptive timestepping method is effective in providing a larger timestep for the ROM than for the FOM, as expected from Theorem \ref{th:dt}, as even for $M=200$, the largest number of modes considered, the ratio is around 1, which is indicated in the plot with a horizontal thicker line.
 Depending on the current flow physics and number of modes of the ROM, this timestep can be up to 9 times larger than for the FOM, which significantly accelerates the simulation by notably reducing the number of timesteps required to reach the final time.
-Moreover, as shown in Figure \ref{fig:error_comparison_sl}, the accuracy of the ROM is not compromised by the use of \texttt{RedEigCD}.

 Furthermore, Figure \ref{fig:sl_redeigcd} (left) shows how the ratio between the timesteps obtained in \texttt{Case B} and \texttt{Case A} converges to 1 for increasing ROM dimension, as expected from Theorem \ref{th:dt}, as the eigenvalues of the reduced operators interlace with those of the full-order operators.
-This is especially lucid for $M=200$, where the singular values have decayed to $\mathcal{O}(10^{-9})$, and the truncation errors between the ROM and the FOM (Figure \ref{fig:svd_sl}) get closer to zero.
+Physically, this trend is driven by the inclusion of higher-index POD modes.
+As these capture the steeper spatial gradients of the flow, the ROM's spectral radius monotonically approaches the FOM limit, as established in Section \ref{sec:biggerdt}.
+This is especially clear for $M=200$, where the singular values have decayed to $\mathcal{O}(10^{-9})$, and the truncation errors between the ROM and the FOM (Figure \ref{fig:svd_sl}) get closer to zero.
 Furthermore, note that at certain points, especially at the beginning of the simulation, the timestep ratio for $M=200$ is slightly smaller than 1.

 With regards to the time-evolution of the imaginary eigenbound (Figure \ref{fig:sl_redeigcd}, right), the expected behaviour as theoretically derived in Section \ref{sec:biggerdt} holds: the eigenbound of the reduced convective terms steadily increases with an increase in the number of modes.
 For $M=200$, however, in some points the imaginary eigenbound for the ROM is slightly larger than for the FOM.
 (Note that representing the time evolution for the diffusive operator has no relevance in this discussion, as it remains constant throughout the whole simulation.)